Author of Queen for a Day & The Missing Kidney

 In ‘Queen for a Day,’ [Rosaler] has been able to tell a story that, although woven with unbearable frustrations and fears, ultimately reveals lives that grow in love, acceptance and gratitude.
 It is a story that each of us needs to read.”
 Karen Lehrman Bloch, LA Jewish Journal

-Queen For a Day is on sale here:
+Queen For a Day on sale here

 Book Culture McNally Jackson Barnes&Noble Indie Bound Amazon